Circuitscape/cloudCS/README.md

 ### Batch Run
 - Prepare a local folder with all data files and configuration files within it.
 - Files can be organized under sub folders.
-- Configuration files must refer to relative paths starting from under the root folder.
+- Configuration files must refer to relative paths starting from the folder in which the configuration file itself is located.
 - Compress the local root folder into a `zip` archive and upload on to Google Drive.
 - Click `Run Batch` in the cloudCS menu and select the uploaded archive.
 - The `zip` archive will be downloaded and run on the cloudCS server and results would be archived and uploaded back on to Google Drive.